MyMonero – How to create and use Monero web wallet, is it safe? + review

 We often hear people saying MyMonero is a SCAM and they lost all their funds.
 Also there are several discussion on community forums asking is MyMonero wallet safe?

 First of all MyMonero is a most secure client side wallet.
 It means none of your information are stored in their server.
 Your private login keys are encrypted and everything happens within your browser.
-The main reason people tend to lose Monero is because they enter their login credentials in phishing websites.
-As a user you must be very careful and take all the safety measures when using MyMonero.
-Above all don’t store more than you can afford to lose in any online wallets.
-Also to HODL a large amount of Monero we never recommend MyMonero.
-Instead generated a paper wallet and store your XMR there which is the most safest option.
+The main reason people tend to lose Monero is because of user error.
+Beginner’s by mistake enter their login credentials in phishing websites.

 Conclusion:

 So you now have your Monero wallet ready.
 You can buy Monero by trading Bitcoin or Ethereum from Changelly.
-If you don’t have Bitcoin then you can buy it from Coinbase.
+If you don’t have Bitcoin then you can buy it from Binance or Bybit.
 Head to Monero official website to learn more about Monero and also you can find more resources there.
 If you need quick answers regarding Monero wallet then you should join the Reddit community.
 We hope the above guide covers all the information that is needed for you to get started with MyMonero.
 If you are stuck or got any questions then feel free to make a comment.
 If you like this guide then please do share it on Facebook and Twitter.